schurterb/convnet/README.md

 If a trainer folder (created by a previous training period) is available, the training can be restarted without any discontinuity.

-A network from the networks folder, such as conv-8.25.5 can be trained directly by calling:
+A network from the `networks/` folder, such as conv-8.25.5 can be trained directly by calling:
 ```
-python train_network.py -n conv-8.25.5
+python train.py -n conv-8.25.5
 ```

 A network can also be defined in any properly formated config file and trained using the -c flag:
 ```
-python train_network.py -c /path/to/mynetwork.cfg
+python train.py -c /path/to/mynetwork.cfg
 ```
 -------------------------------------------------------------------------------
 ### Using MALIS